Personalizing Vaccinations for Cats & Dogs in Wilton, NY

 Your pet is unique, and their level of risk for certain diseases isn’t the same as other pets.
 They deserve a vaccination protocol that meets their needs and protects them from the diseases with which they’re like to come into contact.
 With every vaccine schedule, we abide by AAHA guidelines regarding vaccine administration to minimize the risk of over-vaccination.
 We also can perform titer testing for certain diseases.
 Puppies and kittens will begin their vaccinations between 6-8 weeks of age and continue the series through their first year of life.
 Afterward, most vaccines require boosters on either a yearly or triennial basis.
-At Saratoga Veterinary Hospital in Wilton, NY, our veterinarians work with you to develop a personalized vaccination protocol for your dog or cat
+At Saratoga Veterinary Hospital in Wilton, NY, our veterinarians work with you to develop a personalized vaccination protocol for your dog or cat.
+Call us today at (518) 587-3832 for a consultation to find out which vaccinations package is best for your pet.

 While every pet will have a custom vaccine protocol, there are some diseases that are extremely prevalent.
 The following diseases are considered “core” vaccinations and we highly recommend them for the safety and health of every pet!